University of California, Los Angeles

 The Bruin statue, designed by Billy Fitzgerald, in Bruin Plaza.[59]

-The new UCLA campus in 1929 had four buildings: Royce Hall and Haines Hall on the north, and Powell Library and Kinsey Hall (now the Humanities Building) on the south.
-The Janss Steps were the original 87-step entrance to the university that lead directly to the quad of these four buildings.
-Today, the campus includes 163 buildings across 419 acres (1.7 km²) in the western part of Los Angeles, north of the Westwood shopping district and just south of Sunset Boulevard.
-In terms of acreage, it is the second smallest of the ten UC campuses.[8]
-The campus is close but not adjacent to the 405 San Diego Freeway.[45]
+The new UCLA campus in 1929 had four buildings: Royce Hall and Haines Hall on the north, and Powell Library and Kinsey Hall (now called Renee And David Kaplan Hall) on the south.
+The Janss Steps were the original 87-step entrance to the university that lead to the quad of these four buildings.
+Today, the campus includes 163 buildings across 419 acres (1.7 km2) in the western part of Los Angeles, north of the Westwood shopping district and just south of Sunset Boulevard.
+In terms of acreage, it is the second-smallest of the ten UC campuses.[9]
+The Channel Islands are visible from the UCLA campus.

 Architecture

 The Hannah Carter Japanese Garden is located a mile north of campus, in the community of Bel Air.
 The garden was designed by landscape architect Nagao Sakurai of Tokyo and garden designer Kazuo Nakamura of Kyoto in 1959.
-After the garden was damaged by heavy rains in 1969, UCLA Professor of Art and Campus Architect Koichi Kawana took on the task of its reconstruction.
+The garden was donated to UCLA by former UC regent and UCLA alumnus Edward W. Carter and his wife Hannah Carter in 1964 with the stipulation that it remains open to the public.[62]
+After the garden was damaged by heavy rains in 1968, UCLA Professor of Art and Campus Architect Koichi Kawana took on the task of its reconstruction.[63]
+The property was sold in 2016 and public access is no longer required.[62]

 Filming